jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 ---
 layout: post
 title: Using the Raspberry Pi hardware PWM timers
-date: 2016-09-23 08:22:00
+date: 2016-09-23 11:58:00
 categories: rpi
 tags: [linux, rpi, yocto, pwm]
 ---

 The Raspberry Pis have two hardware timers capable of generating a PWM signal.

-The [README][overlays-readme] in the kernel overlays directory documents the PWM overlays showing the pins where the timers are available.
+The [README][overlays-readme] in the RPi kernel overlays directory shows pins where the PWM timers are accessible

     ...
     Name:   pwm